weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 - From your on-premises Exchange Server (LON-EX1) VM, you will first send an email from Allan Yoo’s on-premises Exchange Server mailbox to Alex Wilber, who has a cloud mailbox in Microsoft 365.

-- You will then open an InPrivate Browsing session in Internet Explorer so that you can log into Alex’s mailbox in Microsoft 365 and verify that he received the email from Allan.
+- You will then open an InPrivate Browsing session in Edge browser so that you can log into Alex’s mailbox in Microsoft 365 and verify that he received the email from Allan.

 - You will then send a reply from Alex to Allan, and then verify that Allan received the reply in his on-premises mailbox. <br/>